About

 Our foodbank is a project founded by local churches and community groups, working together towards stopping hunger in our local area and supported by North Somerset Council.

 We have been established within the town since 2011 and have been working with over 150 different agencies that have referred nearly 46,000 people to us during that time.
-Throughout the Covid-19 crisis, we remained opened, providing food parcels from our North Street centre but also through local outposts across town and villages.
-We are now able to offer food parcels in 4 locations over 5 days in the week.
-Since September 2020 we have a dedicated warehouse in Haywood Village operating with teams of volunteers.
+In 2025 we underwent a huge refurb in our main centre and now offer a ‘shop-style’ service in our North Street and Hughenden centres.
+This change aligns with Trussell’s vision of offering a dignified and compassionate environment for all those who come to a foodbank.
+We are now able to offer food parcels in 3 locations over 5 days in the week.
+Since September 2020 we alsomhave a dedicated warehouse in Haywood Village operating with teams of volunteers.
 The warehouse is there to refill the outlets but also to receive bulk donations and collections from supermarkets.

-As a charity we are covered on a national level by the Trussell Trust.
+As a charity we are covered on a national level by Trussell.
 We were originally part of Lighthouse at Weston but since February 2018 we are registered as an independent Charitable Incorporated Organisation (Number 1177071) with our very own board of trustees.

 Today, in Weston-super-Mare, there are families struggling to put food on the table.
 For people on low incomes, a sudden crises- redundancy, benefit delay or even an unexpected bill – can mean going hungry.
 There are real people facing real situations and every story is unique.